 Guide to Financial Aid for Online Students

-There is overwhelming evidence that earning a degree opens the door to more job opportunities and higher salaries.
-People with only a high school diploma have twice the unemployment rate as those with bachelor’s degrees – and degree holders make $32,000 more per year, on average.
+Earning a degree may open the door to more job opportunities and higher salaries.
+People with only a high school diploma have nearly twice the unemployment rate as those with bachelor’s degrees – and degree holders make $26,000 more per year, on average.